Drahter/Drahter/README.md

 - 👋 Hi, I’m @Drahter
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning sintax and functions
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ...